Using InterSystems Documentation

 yield the same results.

-By default, the search engine uses the Caché free-text search (sometimes called a stemmed search
+(sometimes called a stemmed search

 ).
 This kind of search is based on an extensive list of related forms of words.
 For any word appearing in the list, the search engine takes the stem of each word provided and finds all matches associated with that stem.
 For example, save